officialgio/Space-Wars/README.md

 ## ✅ Task

-Destory as many enemies as possible before the time runs out and avoid collision. 💫
+Destroy as many enemies as possible before the time runs out and avoid collision. 💫

 ## 📌 Authors